misoboute/baking/Barbari.out.md

 ### Timing
 How long the bulk rise takes depends on the strength of the levain and the ambient temperature (which could vary over time).
 These two factors are not easily measurable or controllable.
 The bulk rise is done when the volume of the dough increases to about 140% of its starting volume (which you should have noted before the first set of stretch and fold).
 A rise that's too much less than this could result in a tighter crumb unless the loaves are given a longer final rise (after shaping).
 A rise that's considerably higher than this could consume all the dough strength and without enough strength the dough will lose much of its gas during the preshape and shape steps.
 Trust the volume measurements more than the time measurements.
 Besides when the dough is over-fermented, it becomes extremely difficult to work with due to its loss of strength.
 It becomes sticky and won't hold to itself as a stronger dough would.

+Density of 82% hydrated dough measured to be about 1.3 kg/L.

 In my experience (see previous bake entries), for type 500 (all-purpose) flour, a 150% rise leads to a slightly tighter crumb than a 110% rise with equal final rise times.
 This is because the longer the bulk rise, the more the dough strength is depleted and the capacity to hold fermentation gas.
-Somewhere in between should be the ideal limit which is different for different types of flour - again different flour types have different capacity for keeping dough strength.
+Somewhere in between should be the ideal limit which is different for different types of flour — again different flour types have different capacity for keeping dough strength.
 For type 500 flour, go for a 125% bulk rise and for type 850 flour you could go up to 160%.
 For anything in between, make linear adjustments.
 Although I haven't experimented with intermediate flour types yet, I assume this calculation to be safe.
 For instance, for type 650, you could go for a 140% bulk rise because:
 (650 - 500) / 10 + 125 = 140

 _The window pane test before the first set of stretch and fold_